getgauge/docs.gauge.org/troubleshooting.rst

 **Cause:**

-Opening an existing gauge project from the ``create new project`` option of Intellij.
+This error occurs when the ``create new project`` option is used to open an existing Gauge project.

 **Solution:**

-Use the ``open`` option of Intellij to open an existing gauge project.
+Use the ``open`` option to open an existing Gauge project.

 GAUGE-IntelliJ-003 : Steps marked as unimplemented
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^